 A website lets you share detailed information about your business, like your contact details, location, services, prices, and what makes you unique.
 It helps you save time because many common questions can be answered directly on your site.

 This is convenient for both you and your customers.
 Instead of answering the same questions repeatedly via messages or calls, customers can find what they need on your website.
 This leaves you more time to handle complex questions and manage your business.
+When you have a comprehensive website, you don't have to worry about missing important inquiries during off-hours or when you're busy with other customers.

 You can also offer online booking and payment options, making it easier for customers to interact with you.
-Whether they’re scheduling appointments or placing orders, these features on your website simplify the process and enhance the customer experience.
+Whether they're scheduling appointments or placing orders, these features on your website simplify the process and enhance the customer experience.
+This level of convenience in customer service can set you apart from competitors who only rely on manual booking systems.

 If you want to learn more, check out our full article on the advantages of having a business website in the Philippines.